petergoldstein/dalli/Upgrade.md

 Compatibility Layer
 ----------------------

+Enable memcache-client compatibility in your application when upgrading by requiring this when initalizing your app:

     require 'dalli/memcache-client'

-Prints out warnings if your code is using the old memcache-client API style, explained below.
+This will print out warnings if your code is using the old memcache-client API style, explained below.

 Marshalling